Keidan/HexViewer/README.md

 **WARNING:** This application cannot open files larger than ~20 MB on recent smartphones and less for older smartphones.

+**WARNING:** Searching within the plain text view may become excessively slow when handling large files.

 :star2: A special thanks to [@OmlineEditor](https://github.com/OmlineEditor) for her patience and help :pray:, without her this application would not be at this level :blush:.

 ## Instructions